renovatebot/renovate/website/docs/configuration-options.md

 This value defaults to empty string, as historically no prefix was necessary for when Renovate was JS-only.
 Now - for example - we use `docker-` for Docker branches, so they may look like `renovate/docker-ubuntu-16.x`.

-## matchCurrentVersion

-`matchCurrentVersion` can be an exact semver version or a semver range.

 ## meteor

 Set enabled to `true` to enable meteor package updating.